nicksstapleton/blog/_posts/2024-10-23-logos-discounts.md

 ## 7. Grab the Free Book of the Month

 Every month Logos gives away [a free book](https://logos.sjv.io/freebook).
 Many times they are awesome.
-If you're a Logos subscriber, you wil receive an extra free book every month!
+If you're a Logos subscriber, you will receive an extra free book every month!

 [Subscribe to my newsletter](https://nickstapleton.ck.page/) and I will let you know about the free books at the beginning every month so you never miss them.
 Did you know there is a free audiobook every month, too?
 [Subscribe](https://nickstapleton.ck.page/) so you don't miss out.